AatmanAtHome/AatmanAtHome/README.md

 # Hello there 👋
-A Dev which doesn't know how to code meet me at discord Aatman#0410
+A Dev which doesn't know how to code meet me at

+Discord : Aatman#0410
+Twitter : Aatman0